Porvoo: Sports

 The local team Borgå Akilles plays the sport of bandy, in the highest division, Bandyliiga, and has become Finnish champions twice.
+The American football team Porvoo Butchers has been operating in Porvoo since 1986, and it is one of the most successful teams in Vaahteraliiga.

 Sami Hyypiä, a former football player for Liverpool and the Finnish national team, originated from Porvoo.

 Lauri Happonen, better known as Cyanide, a retired League of Legends professional player, is from Porvoo.

 Culture

 Food

 A well-known Porvoo delicacy, a Runeberg torte, was developed by a local pastry master, and it is said that J. L. Runeberg ate them for breakfast.
 Fredrika Runeberg, the wife of the national poet also made tortes for her husband using the substances that happened to be found in the cupboards: wheat and breadcrumbs, biscuit crumbs, almonds, apple jam and sugar.

 In addition to Runeberg torte, the second parish dish in Porvoo was grilled herring with onion rings and dill in the 1980s.
 Pellinki's fish soup and nettle soup were chosen as the main dishes of the Porvoo countryside.

 Porvoo is also known for its local confectionery and ice cream factories, the most notable being the Brunberg Chocolate Factory and the Old Porvoo Ice Cream Factory (Vanhan Porvoon Jäätelötehdas).